Last Updated on

 I’m extra thankful for my husband this week.
 I’m not thankful because he bought me roses or took me on a fancy date, I’m thankful because he gave me a break.
 It was the most meaningful Valentine’s Day gift he ever could have given me.

 Our son CJ frequents the doctor for various issues – throat infections, ear infections, and a persistent cough.
 As of right now, he’s seen a specialist and has surgery booked for the end of the year, but until then we’re in the same routine we have been for the last 4 Winters.
 To be honest, it’s miserable.
 I’ve come to dread Winter.
 Every time it starts to get cold, I know exactly what will happen.
-I’ll be sent on an endless journey to find a way for my son to feel better and make little progress.
+I’ll be sent on an endless journey to find a way for my son to feel better.

 This past week CJ developed a cough yet again.
 It worsened over the weekend and I began to panic – with a busy work week ahead, would I have to call out yet again?
 Would he miss Valentine’s Day at school?
 Would we sleep at all this week?

 Here we are now.
-It’s Wednesday and although the cough is still present, my mind is at ease knowing that CJ isn’t actually sick (he has a medical condition that causes severe coughing while his lungs remain clear).
+Although the cough is still present, my mind is at ease knowing that CJ isn’t actually sick.
 I don’t feel anxious at all, and I have my husband to thank for that.

 It’s the most meaningful Valentine’s Day gift I could have asked for.